 Brake pads need to be replaced frequently and depending on how much braking power you use when driving (some use brakes rather than downshifting), you might need to replace your brake more often to assure safety compliance.

-Now let’s take a look at the 5 best brake pads for Chevy Silverado applications.
+Now let’s take a look at the brake pads for Chevy Silverado applications.

 The Brake Pads for Chevy Silverado Reviews & Buyer’s Guide:

-These are ceramic brake pads, so you get the best stopping performance as well as low dust rating from a powerful pad for most applications, including hauling, towing and long distance driving.
+These are ceramic brake pads, so you get the best stopping performance as well as a low dust rating from a powerful pad for most applications, including hauling, towing, and long-distance driving.

 These pads are made from a Carbon-Fiber Ceramic that produces a medium dust level and comes with all the hardware for a fast install.
 They do not come with sensors.